Much Ado About Noising: Dispelling the Myths of Generative Robotic Control: Introduction

 \section{Introduction}

 \iftoggle{arxiv}{} {

 }

 Long-horizon, dexterous manipulation tasks such as furniture assembly, food preparation, and manufacturing have been a holy grail in robotics.
 Recent large robot action models~\citep{teamCarefulExaminationLarge2025,black2024pi_0,kim2024openvla} have made substantial breakthroughs towards these goals by imitating expert demonstrations of diverse qualities.
 We provide a more comprehensive review of related work in~\cref{sec:related}, but highlight here a key trend: while supervised learning from demonstration, also known as \emph{behavior cloning} (BC), has been applied across domains for decades \citep{pomerleau1988alvinn}, its recent success in robotic manipulation has coincided with the adoption of what we term \takeawaybold{generative control policies} (GCPs): robotic control policies that use generative modeling architectures, such as diffusion models, flow models, and autoregressive transformers, as parameterizations of the mapping from observation to action.
 Given the seemingly transformative nature of GCPs for robot learning, there has been much speculation about the origin of their superior performance relative to policies trained with a regression loss, henceforth \takeawaybold{regression control policies} (RCPs).
 GCPs, by modeling conditional distributions over actions, are uniquely suited to the multi-task pretraining paradigm popular in today's large robotic models.
-However, a number of hypotheses regarding the superiority of GCPs pertain even in the \emph{single task} setting \citep{chi2023diffusion,reuss2023goal}:
+However, a number of hypotheses regarding the superiority of GCPs pertain even in the \emph{single task} setting \citep{chi2023diffusion,reuss2023goal}: \iftoggle{arxiv}{ \begin{itemize}[leftmargin=2em,itemsep=-0em,topsep=0em] \item[\hypanchor{1}.]
+Better performance on pixel-based control \item[\hypanchor{2}.]
+Capturing multi-modality in the training data \item[\hypanchor{3}.]
+Greater expressivity due to iterative computation of the observation-to-action mapping \item[\hypanchor{4}.]
+Representation learning due to stochastic data augmentation \item[\hypanchor{5}.]
+Improved training stability and scalability \end{itemize}}{ \begin{itemize}[leftmargin=2.5em, itemsep=-0.0em, parsep=0pt, topsep=0pt] \item[\hypanchor{1}.]
+Better performance on pixel-based control \item[\hypanchor{2}.]
+Capturing multi-modality in the training data \item[\hypanchor{3}.]
+Greater expressivity due to iterative computation of the observation-to-action mapping \item[\hypanchor{4}.]
+Representation learning due to stochastic data augmentation \item[\hypanchor{5}.]
+Improved training stability and scalability \end{itemize} } \iftoggle{iclr}{}{In this work, we systematically investigate these hypotheses to understand the mechanism by which GCPs have attained superior performance over RCPs.
+We aim to answer: \\ \rule{\textwidth}{1pt} \begin{quote} Is there \emph{really} a benefit to using GCPs for behavior cloning, or are their claimed successes ... \takeawaybold{much ado about noising?} \end{quote} \rule{\textwidth}{1pt} }